Owen Hargreaves

 Owen Lee Hargreaves (born 20 January 1981) is a former professional footballer who played as a midfielder.
-He was known as a hard-working and "solid defensive midfielder who worked tirelessly to win the ball" and provide his teammates with possession.
 He played with Calgary Foothills as a youth before beginning his professional football career in Germany with Bayern Munich.
 After seven years with the Munich side – during which time he won four German league titles and the 2000–01 UEFA Champions League – Hargreaves signed for Manchester United in 2007, winning the Premier League and UEFA Champions League in his first season.
 However, his time at Manchester United was thereafter plagued with injuries and he was allowed to leave the club at the end of his contract in June 2011.
 Hargreaves posted YouTube videos in a bid to convince potential suitors of his fitness, and in August 2011, Manchester City offered Hargreaves a one-year contract, which he accepted, but he was released at the end of the season after just four appearances for the club.

 As a Canadian citizen with a Welsh mother and an English father, Hargreaves was eligible to represent Canada, Wales or England.
 Hargreaves initially played for Wales, and was capped three times for the Wales under-19 team, but then opted to play for the England under-21 team in 2000 and was capped by the senior squad the following year.
 He is the only player to have played for England without having previously lived in England, and only the second, after Joe Baker, to have done so without having previously played in the English football league system.

 Early life

-Hargreaves was born in Calgary, Alberta, as the youngest of three children of Margaret and Colin Hargreaves, who had emigrated from the United Kingdom at the start of the 1980s.
+Hargreaves was born in Calgary, Alberta, as the youngest of three boys for Margaret and Colin Hargreaves, who had emigrated from the United Kingdom at the start of the 1980s.
 His father played football for the Bolton Wanderers youth side and also for the Calgary Kickers of the Canadian Soccer League.
 He is the only member of his family born in Canada; his brother Darren and his mother were both born in Wales, and his other brother Neil and his father were born in England.

 As a youngster in North America, in addition to football, Hargreaves grew up watching and playing sports like basketball, ice hockey, and American football.
-His sporting heroes were basketball legend Michael Jordan and American football player Deion Sanders.
+His sporting heroes were basketball icon Michael Jordan and American football and baseball player Deion Sanders.